 Above: Venous ulcers now healed (pigmentation persists) following ablation of great saphenous and 2mm incompetent perforator vein adjacent to ulceration.

 Treat symptomatic varicose veins before complications arise

-Be on the lookout for skin changes (i.e itchiness, redness, discoloration and blanching)
+Be on the lookout for skin changes (i.e itchiness, redness, discolouration and blanching)